compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ![Fig. 2](pics/xPic2.png)

 _Fig.
-2 ó Result of modeling the life cycle of the initial system (volume of resource at the resource extraction point K17)_
+2 ‚Äî Result of modeling the life cycle of the initial system (volume of resource at the resource extraction point K17)_

 During the modeling process, the volume of resource at the point of extraction during the first 4-5 steps of modeling stabilizes around the +0.12 mark.
 This is a good result, since it shows that in the long term there is no depletion of the resource, which would reduce the efficiency of the system in question.

-A negative result of the modeling is that at the 2nd step of the modeling a resource deficit is created, which can be interpreted approximately as a situation of the form ìreplenishment of the resource at the point of its extraction does not have time to be carried out due to the flow of resources from neighboring regions due to the high intensity of extraction.î
+A negative result of the modeling is that at the 2nd step of the modeling a resource deficit is created, which can be interpreted approximately as a situation of the form ‚Äúreplenishment of the resource at the point of its extraction does not have time to be carried out due to the flow of resources from neighboring regions due to the high intensity of extraction.‚Äù

 In reality, the volume of the resource, naturally, would not be negative - this can be interpreted as a local time decrease in the rate of resource extraction from the space under consideration, or as a temporary suspension of resource extraction.
 In any case, such a situation movement is unacceptable or, at least, undesirable.